 You can afford to ignore the Classics!

-Musical Interlude: Chromatic Fantasia and Fugue by J.S Bach, played by Mark Obama Ndesandjo
+Musical Interlude: Chromatic Fantasia by J.S Bach, played by Mark Obama Ndesandjo

 To me, this work is a romantic piece par excellence.
 The arrangement is based on the legendary pianist Hans von Bulow’s edition.
 There are few pieces as imaginative as the fantasia, and as linear and passionate as the fugue.